MicrosoftDocs/VBA-Docs/outlook/Concepts/Configuring-Forms/specify-icons-to-be-displayed-for-a-form-region.md

 ---

-# Specify icons to be displayed for a form fegion
+# Specify icons to be displayed for a form region

 When you define a form region for a custom message class, such as **IPM.Note.Customer**, you can specify custom icons to be displayed in the explorer, inspector, and the ribbon for items belonging to that message class.